nikitasharma120/Sigma-and-Spark/README.md

 ## Project Summary:

 This project implements an **end-to-end data engineering pipeline** to crawl, clean, store, and serve faculty information from DAIICT university website.
 The final objective is to prepare a **clean, structured dataset** that can later be used for **semantic search and NLP applications**.
-All file paths are resolved dynamically relative to project root to ensure portability across machines and collaborators.
+All file paths are dynamic relative to project to ensure flexibility to collaborators.
 ---

 ## Folder Structure

 ```
-project-root/
+Sigma-and-Spark/
 │
 ├── 1.
 Ingestion/
 │   ├── scraper.py